DiscipleTools/disciple-tools-theme/dt-import/CSV_IMPORT_DOCUMENTATION.md

 | John Smith | Downtown Bible Study |
 | 142 | Small Group Alpha;Youth Group |
 | Mary Johnson | Prayer Group;Bible Study |

+**Important**: If multiple records exist with the same name (e.g., two contacts named "John Smith"), that connection will be skipped.
+To avoid this, use record IDs instead of names, or ensure all records have unique names before importing.

 ---